-Thus, new mass calculations have been performed in the ab initio GGF framework [31,37,38] that allow for the study of open-shell nuclei.
+In addition to the empirical HFB approach, it is now possible to perform calculations up to the medium mass region using ab initio methods (see, e.g., Refs.
+[29-36]).
+Thus, new mass calculations have been performed in the ab initio Gorkov-Green function (GGF) framework [31, 37, 38] that allows for the study of open-shell nuclei.
 This method is particularly suited for the present purpose due to the ease of calculating odd-even systems, which also makes it a unique tool to investigate neighboring isotopic chains.

-In our calculations, the only input are two- and threebody interactions fitted to properties of systems with A = 2, 3, and 4, without any further adjustments of the parameters.
+In our calculations the only input are two- and threebody interactions fitted to properties of systems with A = 2, 3 and 4, without any further adjustments of the parameters.
 GGF calculations have recently addressed the region around Z = 20 [31] and are extended here for the first time beyond N = 32 for potassium.

-The present calculations made use of two- and threenucleon forces derived within chiral effective field theory at next-to-next-to- and next-to-next-to-leading order $(N^{2}LO \text{ and } N^{3}LO)$ , respectively [39,40], extended to the low-momentum scale $\lambda = 2.0 \text{ fm}^{-1}$ by means of free-space similarity renormalization-group techniques.
-The manybody treatment is set by a second-order truncation in the GGF self-energy expansion [37].
-Model spaces up to 14 harmonic oscillator shells were employed, and three-body interactions were restricted to basis states with $E{3 \text{ max}} \leq 16$ .
-Infrared extrapolations of the calculated ground state were energies subsequently performed following Ref.
+The present calculations made use of two- and threenucleon forces derived within chiral effective field theory at next-to-next- and next-to-next-to-leading order ( $N^2LO$ and $N^3LO$ ), respectively [39, 40], extended to the low-momentum scale $\lambda = 2.0 \, \text{fm}^{-1}$ by means of freespace similarity renormalization-group techniques.
+The many-body treatment is set by a second-order truncation in the GGF self-energy expansion [37].
+Model spaces up to 14 harmonic oscillator shells were employed and three-body interactions were restricted to basis states with $E{3\max} \leq 16$ .
+Infrared extrapolations of the calculated ground state energies were subsequently performed following Ref.
 [41].
-We note that, in the present case, this procedure is formally defective due to the different truncations of oneand three-body model spaces.
+We note that, in the present case, this procedure is formally defective due to the different truncations of one- and three-body model spaces.
 Nevertheless, we find that the trend expected from Ref.
 [41] is qualitatively reproduced, although with larger extrapolation uncertainties.
 This is in agreement with other calculations [35].
-As an example, we obtain binding energies of 439.52(0.71) MeV for K and 443.31(0.85) MeV for K. This overbinding of about 0.7 MeV/A is a general feature of currently available chiral interactions, and it is a constant effect throughout the whole isotopic chain that cancels in separation energies [31,35,36].
+As an example, we obtain binding energies of 439.52(0.71) MeV for ${}^{51}$ K and 443.31(0.85) MeV for ${}^{53}$ K. This overbinding of about $0.7 \,\mathrm{MeV/A}$ is a general feature of currently available chiral interactions and it is a constant effect throughout the whole isotopic chain that cancels in separation energies [31, 35, 36].